To update your personal details please contact your Electricity Retailer, they will then notify AusNet Services on your behalf.

 Unfortunately, not – a NMI is required to be able to apply for a solar connection through the online tool.
 This is because we need to look at the data associated with that site to assess whether it is safe to connect.

-You access both the online Pre-approval Tool and the Post installation Tool from the Manage your applications page on the AusNet Services website.
+You access both the online Pre-approval Tool and the Post installation Tool from the Manage my application page on the AusNet Services website.

 For all applications submitted from 27 February 2020, you will use the online Post Installation Tool to enter post installation details, (previously captured in the manual Embedded Generation (EG) form), whether they were approved using the instant pre-approval tool, or approved via manual technical assessment.